-This page is for healthcare providers and medical professionals.
-For more general information, see our Hepatitis pages.
+This page is for healthcare providers.
+For more general information, see our Hepatitis page.

-People experiencing homelessness are at more risk for hepatitis A. View this flyer for more information.
+People living homeless are at greater risk for hepatitis A. View this flyer for more information.

 - Hepatitis A, B or C.

-- An infection acquired within the last 12 months.
+- Infection acquired within the last 12 months.

-- Some people may experience vomiting, abdominal pain or yellowing eyes or skin.
+- May experience vomiting, abdominal pain or yellowing eyes or skin.

 - Some cases (15-30%) recover on their own.
-Others become chronic infections that require treatment.
+Others become chronic infections requiring treatment.

 - Hepatitis B or C.

-- The virus remains in the body, slowly damaging the liver.
+- Virus remains in the body, slowly damaging the liver.

 - Liver damage can lead to scarring (cirrhosis) or liver cancer.